The oldest public wildflower garden in the United States

 Below: 1st photo - the dense heads are only up to 1/2 inch long.
 The upright banner petal dwarfs the other 4 petals.
 2nd photo - the green calyx of each flower is densely hairy as is the flower stalk.

-Below: Stems have 4-angles, fine hair.
+Below: 1st photo: Stems have 4-angles, fine hair.
 The leaf underside is densely hairy.
+2nd photo - a long taproot develops, usually in the second year plants.

 Below: Each leaflet has a rounded top with a broad shallow notch with a projecting point of the midrib in the center of the notch.